Potomac State College of West Virginia University logo

 Key Highlights

-• Offers a range of Associate degrees, Bachelor of Applied Science, and the Regents bachelor's degree.
+• Offers associate degrees, Bachelor of Applied Science, and the Regents Bachelor's degree.

 • Home to the region's only agricultural program, supported by over 800 acres of college-owned farms.

-• Student body of 1,193 (Fall 2020) provides a focused and supportive learning environment.
+• Fall 2020 enrollment of 1,193 students ensures a close-knit and supportive learning environment.

 Timeline